Keeping tabs on Vermont’s key Legislature races

-MONTPELIER – A lot of eyes will be on national happenings throughout Election Day, but there’s plenty of races in Vermont that will be worth paying attention to.
+MONTPELIER – The eyes of the nation will be on the race for president Tuesday, but in Vermont, there are a number of key legislative contests on the ballot.

 The Legislature is currently under Democratic control, and that isn’t expected to change once votes are tallied.
-Individual districts could see a changing in the guard, however.
+Individual districts could see a changing of the guard, however.

 In the Rutland district, three Democrats, three Republicans and four Independent candidates will vie for three State Senate seats.